PulsarDefi/osmosispy/README.md

 In the scripts/generate_python_from_protobuf.py file, you can convert the proto files to python files Choose the paths of the proto files you want to convert and a folder tmp will he created when runned successfully If the script retrieves an error of File not found, probably there is a dependency that is not present.
-You can copy the dependency search in GitHub and add the new proto files to the repos_protobufs folder
+You can copy the dependency, search it in GitHub and add the new proto files to the repos_protobufs folder